Tuning

 If you have a bigger instance with many thousands or even millions of users, or just a tiny one with probably less than 100, you can optimize it.
 There is only a small amount of room in terms of lowering memory usage, but a lot of increasing concurrency at the cost of higher memory usage.

-information via the search engine of your choice.
-I only want to give you recipes that should just work.
+find lots of information via the search engine of your choice.
+I only want to give you recipes that

 Small Instance